aerostack2/aerostack2.github.io/docs/_03_aerial_platforms/_multirotor_simulator/index.rst

 .. code-block:: bash

    sudo apt install ros-humble-as2-platform-multirotor-simulator

-.. warning:: This package is available for aerostack2 v1.1 and onwards.

 * For source installation, clone Aerostack2 repository into your workspace and build it.
 See it in :ref:`Aerostack2 installation guide <getting_started_ubuntu_installation_source>`.